aserto-dev/express-jwt-aserto/README.md

 - `authorizerServiceUrl`: URL of authorizer service (_required_)
 - `authorizerCertFile`: location on the filesystem of the CA certificate that signed the Aserto authorizer self-signed certificate.
 See the "Certificates" section for more information.
 - `disableTlsValidation`: ignore TLS certificate validation when creating a TLS connection to the authorizer.
 Defaults to false.
-- `endpointPath`: access map endpoint path, defaults to `/__accessmap`.
+- `endpointPath`: display state map endpoint path, defaults to `/__displaystatemap`.
 - `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
 Defaults to `false`.
 - `useAuthorizationHeader`: When set to `true`, will forward the Authorization header to the authorizer.
 The authorizer will crack open the JWT and use that as the identity context.
 Defaults to `true`.
-- `identityHeader`: the name of the header from which to extract the `identity` field to pass into the accessMap call.
+- `identityHeader`: the name of the header from which to extract the `identity` field to pass into the displayStateMap call.
 This only happens if `useAuthorizationHeader` is false.
 Defaults to 'identity'.
 - `customUserKey`: The property name to check for the subject key.
 By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
 Defaults to `user`.
 - `customSubjectKey`: The property name to check for the subject.
 By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
 Defaults to `sub`.